Sources: Rose, Cavs engaged in serious talks

 The former No. 1 draft pick has met with several teams over the past three weeks, including the Milwaukee Bucks and LA Clippers, but he has gained momentum on a deal with the Cavs in the past several days, sources said.

-Playing on a contender is a factor for Rose.
+Playing on a contender is important to Rose.
 If he agrees to a deal in Cleveland, it would also allow him to be close to family in Chicago.

 The Cavs are believed to be offering Rose a minimum contract for $2.1 million for the upcoming season to play with Kyrie Irving in the team's backcourt.
 Adding Rose in this manner would add $6.4 million to the team's luxury tax bill for next season, which would be a projected $78.2 million.